Hello my fellow lit, film and social justice heads,

 I am off to the small village of Have, Ghana to volunteer for four weeks and won’t be updating this blog while I’m away.
-I do hope to share my daily experiences at my travel blog, Alfajiri: Destination Africa, electricity permitting.
+I do hope to share my daily experiences at my travel blog, Alfajiri: Destination Africa, (a blog which has since been integrated here) electricity permitting.
 Stop by and say hello.
-It’ll be nice to?converse with familiar folks from home.
+It’ll be nice to converse with familiar folks from home.

 See you in August!

 I learned last week through the WordPress pingback feature that a substantial number of Brain Drain posts had been mentioned on another site.
 As any blogger would probably agree, to see a pingback to what you’ve written is an honor of sorts, a hat tip to your brilliance or at least a mockery of something quirky you’ve said.
 You smile, feel full of yourself for a minute (sometimes two) and move on.
 Instead, this list of pingbacks aroused suspicion.
 This is a partial view:

 literature linked here saying, “Silence Speaks Louder In response to Richard Barsa …”